hmcts/health-spring-boot-starter/.github/CONTRIBUTING.md

 ## What you should know about this application

-This project is a microservice for providing ’save and resume’ functionality
+This project is an auto-configuration module to add liveness and health check functionality to the hmcts springboot applications.

 ## Before contributing